bibi21000/jmx2munin/README.md

     env.query java.lang:*
     env.ttl 60

-But keep in min that in this case, the full JMX datas (more thant 3MB) will be requested at a time.
+But keep in mind that in this case, the full JMX datas (more than 3MB) will be requested at a time.
 In the first example, all data will be downloaded but in 4 parts.

 Restart munin-node :